Aashish-sin/CHAS-Clinic-Locator/README.md

 # CHAS Clinic Finder

 A simple and fast web application to find Community Health Assist Scheme (CHAS) clinics in Singapore.
 Users can search for clinics by address, filter them by their CHAS tier (Blue, Orange, or Green), and save their favourite clinics for easy access.
 There is also a map feature that will show the locations of the clinics based on the co-ordinates found in the API.
+Calculations done for the use of function 'Find near me' are done thru the use of the Haversine Formula.

 ## Introduction